-If you can’t tell if your pet is overweight, here is an easy guide call the Pet Body Condition Score (BCS):
+If you can’t tell if your pet is overweight, here is an easy guide called the Pet Body Condition Score (BCS) chart:

 If you have specific questions about your dog’s weight, please discuss this with your veterinarian.
 In the meanwhile, go out and take a nice walk with your best friend!